tiyd-rails-2015-05/crash_course/README.md

   * Talk about what databases are
   * Talk about what the web is
   * Make a quick scaffold app and bring it up
+* If time, add some data with Faker.
 * Deploy to Heroku.
-Show them all the web address
+Show them all the web address.
 * If crazy time left, add multi-tenancy.

 ## So Why Do This?

+* First off, it's fun to build something that does work for you.
+* Second, you're not just making your life easier, you often make things possible that weren't possible at all before.
+* The world is only moving more in this direction.
+Technology is making it easier and easier to automate repeated tasks, so this is where the job growth will be.
+* Local companies are doing really cool and important things, and it